 - Once the execution of the works is complete and all contractors have delivered according to specifications, the architect takes care of the final touches before you can open or reopen your shop, restaurant, hôtel or office.

-Fees for a commercial architecture project in Paris
+Fees for a commercial architecture projectin Paris VAT ex.

-Second step step - Specifications for your commercial fit out
+2nd step - Specifications for your commercial fit out (by tier)

-Third step step - Works supervision and coordination
+3rd step - Works supervision and coordination (by tier)